 - Editing and publishing.

-Employers are keen to utilise the commercial awareness that business graduates offer, as increasing globalisation and continual changes in technology, communications, financial services and distribution of goods and services open up new business opportunities.
+Employers are keen to utilise the legal awareness that law and languages graduates offer.
 They value applicants who can communicate well, analyse, evaluate and present ideas and arguments effectively.
-This awareness can also lead to opportunities in specialist areas concerned with offering guidance to managers, such as management consultancy or business journalism.
-If you want to work as a translator in your chosen language, this diploma will allow you to develop a business specialism.
+Developed legal thinking can be a firm basis to move into areas such as the civil service, tax advice or journalism.
+If you want to work as a translator in your chosen language, this certificate will allow you to develop a law specialism.

 Many graduate-level jobs are open to graduates of any discipline, particularly in business, finance, management consultancy and the public sector.
 Some careers may require further study, training and/or work experience beyond your certificate.

 In addition to improving your career prospects, studying with the OU is an enriching experience that broadens your horizons, develops your knowledge, builds your confidence and enhances your life skills.

 Exploring your options